control-toolbox/control-toolbox.github.io/README.md

 permalink: /
 ---

 The control-toolbox ecosystem gathers Julia packages for mathematical control and applications.
 It is an outcome of a research initiative supported by the [Inria Centre at Université Côte d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur) and the [Labex CIMI (Centre International de Mathématiques et Informatique de Toulouse) at Université de Toulouse](https://www.cimi.univ-toulouse.fr/fr/) and a sequel to previous developments, notably [Bocop](https://www.bocop.org) and [Hampath](https://www.hampath.org).
 See also: [ct gallery](https://ct.gitlabpages.inria.fr/gallery).
-The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to solve optimal control problems by direct and indirect methods.
+The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to solve optimal control problems by direct and indirect methods, both on CPU and GPU.

 ## Getting started